 Our students live with homestay hosts for any length of time, from two weeks to 9 months or more, and choose homestay accommodation to have the opportunity to practise their English and learn more about life in the UK.

-Being a homestay provider is incredibly rewarding; meeting students from so many different cultures, learning about their countries, customs and family lives are just some of the reasons for it being such an enriching experience, not to mention making lifelong friends from hugely interesting destinations!
-Being able to share our culture with the students is also extremely valuable to them, it gives them a genuine understanding of how we live in the UK, and despite the obvious financial benefits, this is certainly not the focus.
+Being a homestay provider can be incredibly rewarding.
+Meeting students from so many different cultures, learning about their countries, customs and family lives are just some of the reasons for it being such an enriching experience, not to mention making lifelong friends from hugely interesting destinations!
+Being able to share our culture with the students is also extremely valuable to them and this gives them a genuine understanding of how we live in the UK.
+Despite the obvious financial benefits to hosts, this is certainly not the focus of the relationship.

-All of our year-round host families are situated within 30 minutes walking distance of ELC; however, during the summer months this may be slightly increased.
+The majority of our year-round homestay hosts are situated within 30 minutes walking distance of ELC.
+However, occasionally - and especially during the summer months - this may be slightly increased.